TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Methodology

 \subsubsection{Knowledge Extraction}

 In the first step, we design the prompts following the in-context few-shot learning paradigm~\cite{liu2023visual}.
 As illustrated in Table~\ref{tab:prompt_knowledge_extraction}, initially, we establish the role of the LLM as a domain expert in autonomous driving, followed by a brief introduction of the task.
 This role-setting enables the LLM to better identify the related knowledge it needs to produce high-quality replies.
 In the primary prompt, we first present the specifics of the proposed DSL's definition and the list of optional elements within the DSL to guide the LLM in comprehending the task's context.
 Then, we provide a traffic rule-scenario representation pair as a learning example.
 The example enables the LLM to learn the specific structures of the task's input and output.
 Finally, we provide the input traffic rule to the LLM for knowledge extraction and generating a draft scenario representation.
 The detailed content of the prompt can be found in the supplementary material~\footnote{Supplementary material: \url{https://shorturl.at/gFPX3}}.
+The few-shot in-context learning lets the LLM learn the syntax of our proposed DSL and provides examples for it to learn the correct output format of the scenario representation.